nilportugues/php-json-api/README.md

 The provided **JSON API package** will allow you to **accomplish this goal in no time**.

+## Features

+- Transform to JSON, JSONAPI and HAL+JSON format using mappings.
+- Supports nested classes, no matter its complexity.
+- Allows renaming of classes and properties.
+- Allows hiding properties.
+- Completely decoupled from any framework.
+- Fully tested and high quality code.
+- Actively supported and maintained.

 ## Installation
 The recommended way to install the  JSON API Transformers is through [Composer](http://getcomposer.org).
 Run the following command to install it: